Switch language

 A man faces trial for stealing a small quantity of food and alcohol.
-In cases involving drug use, courts often want to hear that people facing trial have stopped using drugs, are working, or otherwise trying to fit into society.
+In cases involving substance use (including alcohol and other drugs), courts often want to hear that people facing trial have stopped using substances, are working, or otherwise trying to fit into society.
 While the defendant ticks all these boxes, and the judge seemingly acknowledges punishment will be counterproductive, she sentences him to a high fine anyway, ending by saying, “Those are the consequences of committing a crime.
 You should have thought of that at the time.”

-This hearing offers a window into the cyclical and self-defeating nature of carceral logic, particularly for people seeking to exit patterns of substance use and incarceration.
+This hearing offers a window into the cyclical and self-defeating nature of carceral logic, particularly for people seeking to exit patterns of experiencing problems related to substance use and incarceration.
 Even as the defendant has overcome systemic barriers, the system remains structured to punish him for past actions.
 Though he meets the standards of what the court considers as “rehabilitation”, he is harshly punished.
 Ultimately, the criminal system claims to rehabilitate people while actively undermining people’s ability to transform their conditions.

 A class of police academy students are observing this hearing as part of their training.
 The police-in-training ask questions before the start of the trial and the judge provides some background information, including that the defendant had been assigned a public defender after violating probation.
 When the defendant and his lawyer enter the courtroom, their relationship does not appear close and it is unclear whether they have talked to each other beforehand.